Mon 10 March 2025

 maximum recursion depth exceeded

-to add child nodes to a deque
+to add child nodes to a deque and when you were done with

-analysing the current node, popleft
+analysing the current node, popleft the next node.

 Python Queue

-You might be tempted to ask, well if deque
+You might be tempted to ask, well if deque is for queues.

-What on earth is from queue import Queue
+What on earth is from queue import Queue.

-These queues are different (although, still using deque
+These queues are different (although, still using deque under

 the hood).
 They are optimised for communication across threads,